BlogH-01

 Who is Most at Risk for the Flu?

-Flu shots are recommended by the CDC for everyone over 6 months old.
-Children under 8 should get two flu shots about a month apart the first time they are vaccinated.
+The CDC recommends flu shots for everyone over 6 months old.
+The first time they are vaccinated, children under 8 should get two flu shots about a month apart.

 Who is most at risk: